pagkly/Zed/Investopedia3/Working Capital (NWC).md

 Working Capital (NWC)
 ## What Is Working Capital?

-Working capital, also known as net working capital (NWC), is the difference between a company’s [current assets](https://www.investopedia.com/terms/c/currentassets.asp), such as cash, accounts receivable (customers’ unpaid bills) and inventories of raw materials and finished goods, and its [current liabilities](https://www.investopedia.com/terms/c/currentliabilities.asp), such as accounts payable.
+Working capital, also known as net working capital (NWC), is the difference between a company’s [[current assets]](https://www.investopedia.com/terms/c/currentassets.asp), such as cash, accounts receivable (customers’ unpaid bills) and inventories of raw materials and finished goods, and its [current liabilities](https://www.investopedia.com/terms/c/currentliabilities.asp), such as accounts payable.
 Net operating working capital is a measure of a company's liquidity and refers to the difference between operating current assets and operating current liabilities.
 In many cases these calculations are the same and are derived from company cash plus accounts receivable plus inventories, less accounts payable and less accrued expenses.

-Working capital is a measure of a company's [liquidity](https://www.investopedia.com/terms/l/liquidity.asp), [operational efficiency](https://www.investopedia.com/terms/o/operationalefficiency.asp) and its short-term financial health.
+Working capital is a measure of a company's [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp), [[operational efficiency]](https://www.investopedia.com/terms/o/operationalefficiency.asp) and its short-term financial health.
 If a company has substantial positive working capital, then it should have the potential to invest and grow.
 If a company's current assets do not exceed its current liabilities, then it may have trouble growing or paying back creditors, or even go bankrupt.

 ### Key Takeaways